tbdp-web/blog/_posts/2021-09-12-transgender.md

 ---
-title: "Transgenderism: A Conversation With My Past (Transphobic) Self"
+title: "Understanding Being Transgender: A Conversation With My Past (Transphobic) Self"
 toc: true
 published: true
 tags: ["politics", "ethics", "lgbtq"]
 ---

-## Author's Note

 Since I wrote this article, I have realized that I myself am a trans girl.
 That obviously had a deep effect on how I viewed what I wrote here, and a lot of it is due for revision.
 Please keep that in mind if you read this.
+Some of my more recent thoughts can be found in a later blog post, ['The Ontology of Being Trans'](https://blog.alexisdumas.org/2021/12/20/being-trans.html) — A.D.

 ## Introduction